Gas New Zealand

 “For the last four, five, six years, those operating rules have been deeply unfavourable.
 Not ideal for new investment.

-“it’s tough to bring new production and new spend into the sector.”
+“It’s tough to bring new production and new spend into the sector.”

 Ironically, “we’ve just come out of a very deep period of reinvestment that has gone on in the sector”, Kidd said.